Home » Destinations » Mauritius » 13 Best Swimming Beaches in Mauritius According to a Local

 The main draw of Blue Bay Beach is the protected marine park, which is home to the largest coral garden in Mauritius with over 70 species of fish, including clownfish, butterfly fish, and even turtles.

-I recommend going on a snorkeling tour of the marine park, which also includes a visit to Ile des Deux Cocos and a traditional Mauritian lunch.
+If you want to do a snorkeling tour of the marine park, I recommend this one, which includes a visit to Ile des Deux Cocos and a traditional Mauritian lunch.

-If you don’t want to snorkel, you can instead hop on a glass-bottom boat and admire the corals and fish without getting wet.
+Alternatively, you can hop on a glass-bottom boat and admire the corals and fish without getting wet.

 a school of fish swimming among corals in mauritius

-There are several restaurants and street food stalls near the main beach area, two parking lots, changing rooms, and toilets.
+There are a few restaurants and street food stalls near the main beach area, parking lots, changing rooms, and toilets.

 Pereybere